-> As with the peachtree borer, annual trunk sprays in August will help control the lesser peachtree borer.
+As with the peachtree borer, annual trunk and limb sprays in August will help control the lesser peachtree borer.
 However, since there are two or more generations per year it is difficult to get good control with insecticides since the first generation emerges while there is fruit on the tree.
-Homeowners can use permethrin, bifenthrin or esfenvalerate for lesser peachtree borer control (see products and limitations listed for peachtree borer control).
+Homeowners can use permethrin for lesser peachtree borer control (see limitations listed for peachtree borer control).
+Permethrin will last longer on trunks than most other insecticides.
+See Table 1 for examples of brands and products.
 Do not apply these products within 14 days of harvest.
 As with all pesticides, read and follow all label directions and precautions.

 Shothole Borer: Shothole borers are small, cylindrical beetles.
 They attack many fruit trees and ornamental trees and shrubs.
 Plants under stress are highly susceptible to shothole borer attack.
 Shothole borers attack the trunk and limbs.
 The entry holes look like the tree has been hit with fine bird shot.
 The adult beetle bores into the bark and then carves out chambers below the bark in which to lay eggs.
 The larvae feed on the bark.
 Occasionally, shothole borers may attempt to enter the twigs at the base of flower buds.
 This activity can destroy the buds.